alliancecrusader/DragService/README.md

 # DragService
-A comprehensive module to enable dragging on GUI elements, derived by Spynaz's "Draggable UI Module".
+A comprehensive module to enable dragging on GUI elements, derived from Spynaz's "Draggable UI Module".